gooh/gooh.github.com/_posts/2012-02-13-Modeling-the-Real-World.md

 ## Don't model the real world

 Now, let's imagine you start to model the real world from this UseCase.
 What do you need?
 Obviously, the Car.
 What makes up a Car in the real world?
-Right, it got a motor, and tires and doors and a trunk and windows and windshield wipers and a fuel tank and an exhaust pipe and a handbrake and seats (dont forget the seats) and an AC and rear view mirrors and &hellip; are we there yet?
+Right, it got a motor, and tires and doors and a trunk and windows and windshield wipers and a fuel tank and an exhaust pipe and a handbrake and seats (dont forget the seats) and an AC and rear view mirrors and … are we there yet?
 No, because a Car has a couple thousand parts.
 And the vast majority of them are meaningless for your client's Reservation System.

 What you really want to model is a Car as it makes sense in the Business Domain of our client's Car Rental Service **and** the purpose of the application at this stage.